FAANG/dcc-metadata/docs/faang_metadata_overview.md

 This document describes the principles and structure for the FAANG metadata guidance.

-The main goal of the [FAANG](http://www.faang.org) standards is to ensure all FAANG experiments, samples and analyses are fully described and as many potentially confounding factors as possible are recorded.
+The main goal of the [FAANG](http://www.faang.org) standards is to ensure all FAANG experiments, samples and analyses are well described and that description is well structured.
+This will ensure as many potentially confounding factors as possible are recorded.
 We support the MIAME and MINSEQE guidelines, and aim to convert them to a concrete specification.

 We divide the metadata into 3 related categories